 The seminar sent a positive message on the strength of people power led by youngsters who, despite being under-represented at the political level, can still be a driving force for change and innovation.
 Participants from north and south of the Mediterranean underscored the importance of partnering to confront issues that cut across borders: inequality, gender rights, migration and inclusion, sustainable agriculture and the climate crisis.

 Key objectives involved breaking down silo-based thinking by bringing together participants from different backgrounds, views and expertise; forging new networks and, most importantly, translating these discussions into collaborative action that can make a real difference.

-This unique two-day EU-MENA seminar is run in association with the flagship regional programme “Young Mediterranean Voices” coordinated by the Anna Lindh Foundation and co-funded by the European Commission (DG Neigbhourhood and Enlargement Negotiations), launched by the EU High-Representative for Foreign Affairs and Security Policy.
+This unique two-day EU-MENA seminar was organised in association with the Anna Lindh Foundation and co-funded by the European Commission (DG Neigbhourhood and Enlargement Negotiations), launched by the EU High-Representative for Foreign Affairs and Security Policy.

 A moment to welcome the EYL40 and YMV to their first joint seminar and an opportunity for them to meet with their peers.

 Co-Founder and Secretary-General at Friends of Europe

 Senior Fellow for Africa & Task Force Leader, Africa-Europe Alliance